 Mike Ward is probably the most famous biotech journalist in Europe.
 He heads the magazine SCRIP, originally focusing on Pharma and now increasingly on Biotech.
 He made himself well known in Europe by saying is thoughts out loud, even when being harsh was needed.
 But that’s also what makes him a great journalist!
 I remember one of his talk at Genesis presenting the winners and losers of 2015 Biotech year.
 Very entertaining!

-Darrin Disley founded one of the top 5 fastest-growing Biotech companies in the UK/Europe.
+Darrin Disley founded one of the top 5 fastest-growing Biotech companies in the UK/Europe and was CEO for 11 years before stepping down earlier this year to focus on his other business interests.
 He was awarded the title of UK entrepreneur of the year in 2015 and 2016.
 I met him while doing our UK documentary and I was impressed by his success of course, but also his commitment to the ecosystem.
 He invests and advises several biotech startups, including the top young entrepreneurs from Desktop genetics.
 His value to the British and Cambridge biotech ecosystem is clearly significant.

 James Noble, Co-founder & CEO, Adaptimmune (Oxford)

 James Noble is the full-time CEO of Adaptimmune since March 2014.
 The Oxford-based cell therapy company is one of the leaders in using TCR receptors instead of CARs.
 Noble is also closely linked to Immunocore, as he was part-time CEO there and as the company shares some basic scientific assets, alongside Medigene in Germany.
-In total, he has over 24 years of experience, which will be very useful to bring Adaptimmune out of the slight troubles it has faced lately.
+Adaptimmune initially had some issues with its T-cell therapy in 2016, but seems to have recovered well since then, attracting investment from GSK last September and announcing positive early results for its SPEAR T-cells in January this year.

 Tim Haines, Managing Partner, Abingworth (London)

-Jonathan Milner founded Abcam in 1998 after being frustrated by how difficult it was accessing research antibodies.
+Jonathan Milner co-founded Abcam in 1998 after being frustrated by how difficult it was accessing research antibodies.
 Abcam is now the leading provider of antibodies worldwide and employs nearly 1000 employees.
-Milner has since stepped down and been replaced by Alan Hirzel, but he created a very successful company.
+Milner stepped down from being CEO and was replaced by Alan Hirzel, but he created a very successful company.
 Milner also gives back massively to the ecosystem, one example being his investment and mentorship in Horizon Discovery.
+In general, he is passionate about supporting UK life science and biotech start-ups.

 Kevin Johnson, Managing Partner, Medicxi Ventures (London)